StreakYC/react-smooth-collapse/README.md

 * `expanded` must be a boolean controlling whether to show the children.
 * `onChangeEnd` may be a function which will be called whenever a show or hide animation is completed.
+* `collapsedHeight` is the CSS height that the contents should have when collapsed.
+Defaults to "0".
 * `heightTransition` may be a string and is used for customizing the animation.
  This value is prefixed with "height " and is set as the CSS transition property of the SmoothCollapse element.
 This property defaults to ".25s ease".

-If the SmoothCollapse component starts out with expanded set to false, then the children are not rendered until the first time the component is expanded.
+If the SmoothCollapse component starts out with expanded set to false and collapsedHeight is 0, then the children are not rendered until the first time the component is expanded.
 After the component has been expanded once, the children stay rendered so that they don't lose their state when they're hidden.

 ## Types